Samangan/juno-docs/smart-contracts/gas.md

 * Using more gas than you paid for:
   * Ex: https://github.com/CosmWasm/cosmwasm/issues/456#issuecomment-660304817
 * Possible chain halts by exhausting all of the gas for a block using loopholes?
- * Is it possible to write a smart contract that just blocks / sleeps?
-Is that somehow blocked by the wasmer runtime?
-If so how does that happen.

 </br>